getodk/docs/docs/central-api-dataset-management.rst

                             - number

+                              .. raw:: html

-                              The ID of the Actor (App User, User, or Public Link) that originally created the Entity.
+                                <p>The ID of the Actor (App User, User, or Public Link) that originally created the Entity.</p>

                               Example: ``1``